-The gas control (thermostat) is constructed with a built in safety shut-off device designed to shut off the gas supply to the burner if the main burner is extinguished for any reason.
+The gas control (thermostat) is constructed with

+a built in safety shut-off device designed to shut off the gas supply to the burner if the main burner is extinguished for any reason.

-The gas control (thermostat) is also equipped with a single use gas shut off device that will shut off the gas supply to the burner if the water heater exceeds normal operating temperatures.
-Refer to the Before You Call For Service section of this manual, or contact your dealer.
+The gas control (thermostat) is also equipped with a gas shut off device that will shut off the gas supply to the burner if the water heater exceeds normal operating temperatures.
+Refer to the "Before You Call For Service" section of this manual, or contact your dealer.

-A WARNING: Should overheating occur or the gas supply fail to shut off, turn off the manual gas shutoff valve to the appliance.
+★ WARNING: Should overheating occur or the gas supply fail to shut off, turn off the manual gas control valve to the appliance

-If the water heater has been subjected to fire, flood or physical damage, turn off the manual gas control (shut-off) valve, and do not operate the water heater again until is has been checked by a qualified service technician.
+If the water heater has been subjected to fire, flood or physical damage, turn off the manual gas control (shut-off) valve and DO NOT operate the water heater again until it has been checked by a qualified service technician.